kammt/MemeAssembly/README.md

 - guess I'll die - crashes the program with a segmentation fault
 - bitconeeeeeeect [destination] [register/value] - performs a logical and
 - sneak 100 [register] - sets a register to zero
+- upvote [register] - adds 1 to the specified register
+- downvote [register] - subtracts 1 from the specified register
 - perfectly balanced as all things should be - restore balance to your code by randomly deleting half the commands at compile-time

 ## Code examples